japanoise/tewibot/README.md

 - Support for polyamory (Ree some more `:^)`)
 - Add pictures of your family to the bot
 - Get a random image from Danbooru, or request a picture of a family member from Danbooru
+- Get the bot to introduce you to newcomers

 ## plans